therealbstern/apcupsd/doc/manual/manual.rst

     This event is generated when the ``TIMEOUT`` value defined in the apcupsd.conf file expires while in a power fail condition.
-It indicates that the total time in a power failure has been exeeded and the machine should be shutdown.
+It indicates that the total time in a power failure has been exceeded and the machine should be shutdown.
 After completing this event, apcupsd will immediately initiate a ``doshutdown`` event.

     *Default:* ``wall`` a message